 "I couldn't get to the fairground every month, but with the help of the Fayette Blind Association and the monthly Produce to People Program, I get my food delivered to my building every month with a smile!"

 -J. S., Client

-January brings the start of the bowling league activity to our clients.
+Each January brings the start of the bowling league activity to our clients.
 Each Friday the teams bowl and compete against each other.
-The activity ends in May with a celebration announcing the winning team!
+The activity ends in May with a celebration event!

-Clients who are interested in bowling should call Kylie at 724-437-2791 to register.
-Only limited transportation will be provided.
+Clients who are interested in bowling should call 724-437-2791 for more information.
+Limited transportation is provided.

 Yes We Can Activity Group

 Yes We Can was chosen as the new name for the activity group of visually impaired clients who feel that they CAN do just about anything.
 The group holds weekly activities that range from picnics, to walking, to music appreciation and meditation.
 These activities are designed to provide social interaction for clients and to promote physical activity, independence, and a general feeling that anything is possible, even with a vision problem.